There are 5 reasons your boss is micromanaging you. Here’s how to manage up, and around them.

 Also note that people are complex, and motivations are not neatly categorizable.
-The reason your boss is micromanaging might not perfectly fit into one (or any) of these reasons I listed above.
+The reason your boss is micromanaging might not perfectly fit into one (or many) of these reasons I listed above.
 However, having a hunch —a probable reason for why your boss is a micromanager — gives you wind in the sails to help change their direction.

 Second, defuse the reason.

 Once you’ve considered the reason behind why your boss might be micromanaging you, now you can take action.
-You can ask questions and take steps that loosens whatever is causing them to grip so tightly onto you and your work.
+You can ask questions and take steps that loosen whatever is causing them to grip so tightly onto you and your work.

 Based on what the reason is, here’s what you can do:

 #1: If your boss is worried about the outcome of the work… Have a conversation about what success looks like.

 Yes, this means defining what metrics or deliverables should be achieved.
 But equally critical are specific examples of what quality work looks like.
 “Quality work” is subjective, and as a result, what a leader is most concerned about.
 To get on the same page about success and quality of work, you can ask your boss: “What’s a previous project I did that measured up to the quality of work you’re looking for?
 When have I fallen short?
 What do you think is the best-executed project you think the company or team has ever done?
 Why?”